audse/virtual-pet/docs/mods/api/json/buyable_object.md

     total_uses?: number, // only applies for consumable objects fulfills_needs?: string[],
-    mesh_script?: string, // a script that is attached to every instance of this mesh }
+    mesh_script?: string, // a script that is attached to every instance of this mesh

+    // these options are for objects that appear in the build menu, such as doors and windows intersection_type?: IntersectionType,
+    intersection_rect?: {
+        x?: number, // the horizontal offset from the left of this object y?: number, // the vertical offset from the top of the building width?: number,
+        height?: number, // the building's height is 4, so should be below that }
+}

 enum WorldLayer {